 It’s also a career that requires a lot of training or at least constantly learning.
 There’s no being complacent.
 The job changes as technology and gadgets change.

 Learn more about web developers.

 Expected Job Growth by 2029: 4.3%

 A computer systems administrator sets up and maintains a company’s or organization’s computer servers.
 This professional also works with the hardware and software that runs the company’s local area and wide area networks.
 If there’s a problem that would take down the computer servers, the computer systems administrator will fix it — and ideally prevent problems from occurring in the first place.

 In short, the computer systems administrator’s main function is to make sure the computer servers are running so everybody else can do their work.

 Computer Support Specialist

-If you’ve had trouble logging into a computer, if software has gone haywire, or if your operating system is down, you may have called a computer support specialist.
+If you’ve had trouble logging into a computer — if the software has gone haywire, for example, or if your operating system is down — you may have called a computer support specialist.
 If that’s your job, you’ll be helping a lot of frustrated folks, maybe on the phone and maybe in person, depending where you work.
 You might be at a call center.
 You might be in an office at a large organization helping all of its employees or members.